What Does it Take to Be a Word Processor or Typist?

 - Script Girl

-In 2016, there was an estimated number of 74,900 jobs in the United States for Word Processor or Typist.
+There were about 74,900 jobs for Word Processor or Typist in 2016 (in the United States).
 There is little to no growth in job opportunities for Word Processor or Typist.
-There will be an estimated 4,500 positions for Word Processor or Typist per year.
+Due to new job openings and attrition, there will be an average of 4,500 job openings in this field each year.

 The states with the most job growth for Word Processor or Typist are Maryland, Alaska, and Indiana.
 Watch out if you plan on working in Wyoming, North Dakota, or Montana.
 These states have the worst job growth for this type of profession.